nerijus/opendict/README.txt

    # make install

+If you get cp: cannot stat `messages.pot': No such file or directory you are missing pygettext or pygettext.py. pygettext.py in Fedora is provided by python-tools package.

 For Microsft Windows users
 --------------------------

-Before using OpenDict, download and install Python and wxPython pachages.
+Before using OpenDict, download and install Python, PyXML and wxPython packages.
 Then unpack compressed OpenDict ZIP archive and click on opendict.py icon.

 There is no compiled EXE file for this release.
 If you would like to have compiled version, request it by sending email message to mjoc@akl.lt.